-From Software's newest game is incredible.
+From Software's game, Sekiro: Shadows Die Twice, is incredible.
 Every step you take gives the player a dynamic example of Sekiro's environment.
 Each battle feels as dangerous as the first.
 Gameplay is fluid and the grappling hook mechanic is on par with Marvel's Spider-Man on the PS4.

 More Like Shadows Die All the Time

-So far I've died around twenty times as I'm still trying to master the blocking technique known as deflecting.
-It's funny how bad I am at these kind of games sometimes, but if a friend is watching and gets a laugh out of my frustration then I'm ok with it.
+So far, I've died around twenty times, as I'm still trying to master the blocking technique known as deflecting.
+It's funny how bad I am at these kinds of games sometimes, but if a friend is watching and gets a laugh out of my frustration, then I'm ok with it.

 You Are Ninja

 One of Wolf's vital skills as a shinobi warrior is his ability to deflect an attack.
 It puts your opponent off-balance and will eventually give the player the opportunity to deliver a fatal stroke of the sword, which has the not-so endearing title of "deathblow."
-While enemies have health bars, the most efficient way to defeat them is by wearing them out, a kind of stamina called "posture," and dealing them a deathblow, which has the potential to instantly kill them.
+While enemies have health bars, the most efficient way to defeat them is by wearing them out (reducing a kind of stamina called "posture") and dealing them a deathblow, which has the potential to instantly kill them.

-The player can level up an unlock skills in Sekiro from gaining experience points from fights.
+The player can level up and unlock skills in Sekiro by gaining experience points from fights.
 They can also locate upgrades for their prosthetic arm.
-These upgrades range from what is basically a shuriken-gun, a shield-breaking ax, to a literal flamethrower.
+These upgrades range from what is basically a shuriken-gun to a shield-breaking ax to a literal flamethrower.
 Attachments like this can create an advantage over an opponent and possibly turn the tide of a difficult battle.

 The Triple B: Big Boss Battles